What is Hyperimmunoglobulin D Syndrome/Mevalonate Kinase Deficiency (HIDS/MKD)?

 What are Periodic Fever Syndromes?

 Periodic Fever Syndromes are a group of rare, autoinflammatory diseases characterized by a range of symptoms, including but not limited to recurrent fevers, rash, pain, and joint inflammation.
-Periodic Fevers are typically inherited from other family members, but can occur on their own.
+Periodic Fevers are typically inherited from family members, but can occur on their own.
 Periodic Fevers can affect both children and adults, though symptoms usually begin during childhood.

 Is HIDS/MKD contagious?

 HIDS/MKD is not contagious.
-It's an inherited disease, which means that it can be passed down from other family members, although the disease can occur on its own.
+It's an inherited disease, which means that it can be passed down from family members, although the disease can occur on its own.
 Certain factors are thought to trigger HIDS/MKD flares, including stress, immunizations, and infections.

 What will happen to my child with HIDS/MKD?